Raphtory/raphtory.github.io/docs/user-guide/export.md

 ## Exporting to NetworkX

-Converting to a networkx graph works in a similar manner to the conversions to a dataframe above.
-In this instance there is only one function`to_networkx`, which has flags for vertex/edge history and for exploding edges.
+For converting to a networkx graph there is only one function (`to_networkx`), which has flags for vertex/edge history and for exploding edges.
 By default all history is included and the edges are separated by layer.

 In the below code snippet we call `to_networkx` on the network traffic graph, keeping all the default arguments and, therefore, exporting the full history.
-We have extracted `ServerA` from this graph and printed it so that you may see how the history is modelled for the nodes and edges.
+We have extracted `ServerA` from this graph and printed it so that you may see how the history is modelled.

 !!! info
     Note that the resulting graph is a networkx `MultiDiGraph` as Raphtory graphs are both directed and have multiple edges between nodes.

- We then call `to_networkx` again, disabling the property/update history and reprint `ServerA` allowing you to see the diffence.
+ We then call `to_networkx` again, disabling the property/update history and reprint `ServerA` allowing you to see the difference.

 {{code_block('getting-started/export','networkX',['Graph'])}}